Scholarships, Assistantships and Part-Time Opportunities

 Graduate Teaching Assistantship (GTA):

 Teaching assistants are usually appointed by the respective department.
-Responsibilities include offering instructional support in undergraduate or graduate course, grading assignments and tests, or teaching laboratory sessions.
-There may be slight variations in responsibilities from one department to the other.
+Responsibilities include offering instructional support in undergraduate or graduate courses, grading assignments and tests, or teaching laboratory sessions.
+Responsibilities may vary slightly from one department to another.
 Teaching assistants must pass a test of spoken English if English is not their native language.
-Teaching assistants are eligible for a tuition waiver for the fall and spring semesters if the assistanship is at least for 16 hours (0.4 FTE).
+Teaching assistants are eligible for a tuition waiver for the fall and spring semesters if the assistantship is for at least 16 hours (0.4 FTE).

-Graduate research assistants and/or teaching assistants with a total of 0.5 FTE appointment are eligible for the GTA/GRA student health insurance plan.
-Information about how to enroll for the plan is given on the Division of Human Resources website.
+Graduate research assistants and/or teaching assistants with a total of an 0.5 FTE appointment are eligible for the GTA/GRA student health insurance plan.
+Information about how to enroll for this is available on the Division of Human Resources website.